-- A vehicle mounted on runners, used for carrying people or loads over ice and snow; a sledge.
+- A vehicle having runners and used for carrying people or loads over ice and snow; a sledge.

-- A light wooden frame on runners, used by children for coasting over snow or ice.
+- A light vehicle, often with runners, used especially by children for coasting over snow or ice.

 sled - Computer Definition

 (Single Large Expensive Disk) The traditional hard disk drive used in minicomputers and mainframes.
 Such drives were widely used starting in the mid-1960s through the late 1980s.
 Today, all hard disks are small and inexpensive by comparison.
 See RAID.